etetoolkit/ete/README.rst

   avoid spam, messages from new users are moderated.
 Expect some delay until your first message and account is validated.

-- Bug reports and feature requests and discussion should be posted into github: https://github.com/etetoolkit/ete/issues
+- Bug reports, feature requests and general discussion should be posted into github: https://github.com/etetoolkit/ete/issues

 - For any other inquire please contact *huerta /at/ embl.de*